kyma-project/hydroform/README.md

 ## Overview

-Hydroform is an infrastructure SDK you can use to create and manage Kubernetes clusters.
-Hydroform allows you to manage your clusters on the desired target provider and location.
+Hydroform is the Kyma Go SDK.
+It bundles together different [Go modules](https://golang.org/ref/mod) that provide libraries and APIs to create and manage Kyma clusters and its resources.

-Hydroform consists of two modules:
+Hydroform consists of the following modules:

-- [Provision](./provision) which creates and manages clusters.
+- [Provision](./provision) - provides an API to create, access, and delete Kubernetes clusters.
-- [Install](./install) which installs Kyma on clusters.
+- [Install](./install) - provides an API to install Kyma on Kubernetes clusters.